fluxusfrequency/blog/2015/instances-classes-and-modules-oh-my.md

 I want to stay with the idea that we might want a `Year` class that can do other things unrelated to determining whether we are talking about leap year or not.
 Really, there are a bunch of different years, but they all have certain things in common (which era they fall in, whether they are leap, etc.).
 In my mind, this would be a good use case for instances instead of class level methods.

-What it look like if we brought the responsibility for knowing whether a year is leap back into a `Year` class, but passing that behavior onto _instances_ of year, instead of putting it on the eigenclass?
+What would it look like if we brought the responsibility for knowing whether a year is leap back into a `Year` class, but passing that behavior onto _instances_ of year, instead of putting it on the eigenclass?

 It's a little weird to be able to do something like `Year.new(2015).year`, so I'll name the state we're going to store `reckoning` instead.